kketernality/LytoColorHack/README.md

 Execute the code, a window will pop up and show the target region on screen and the circles it detected.

 Once the game is started, press `s` to tell the program the game had started and begin auto-gaming.

+To exit the program and close the window, press `ESC`.

 ## Methodology